ACHIEVE HEALTHY GUMS WITH PERIODONTICS TREATMENT

 - Full mouth rehabilitation

-More About Periodontal Treatment in Akron, OH
+More About Periodontal Treatment in Akron, Ohio

-At Arsmiles Family & Cosmetic Dentistry in Fairlawn, OH, Dr. Chegini and her team are dedicated to ensuring their patients have access to the care they need to achieve a healthy, beautiful smile.
+At Arsmiles Family & Cosmetic Dentistry in Fairlawn, Ohio, Dr. Chegini and her team are dedicated to ensuring their patients have access to the care they need to achieve a healthy, beautiful smile.
 If you have been diagnosed with conditions like periodontal disease or suspect that it has developed, a visit to the dentist may be in order for you!
 Call our practice at (330) 593-2500 today to request an appointment, and our office is located at 2640 West Market Street, Suite #302.